Before you travel to Oahu to hang ten, make sure you know these ten tourist mistakes to avoid.

 - Reef-safe sunscreen

 We listed it with the other essentials, but we thought we'd bring it to your attention one more time to make sure you're aware: you're going to need sunscreen.
-A tropical paradise like Oahu is marked by hot days sizzling with ample sun rays.
+This tropical paradise is marked by hot days sizzling with ample sun rays.

 Bring plenty of sunscreen and re-apply throughout the day to avoid getting burnt.
-Don't ruin your time in Oahu with this ouch!
+Don't ruin your vacation time with this ouch!

 Pro Tip: Make sure your sunscreen of choice is reef-safe to avoid harming coral reefs.

-Now that we've covered what not to do during your time in Oahu, what should you do?
+Now that we've covered what not to do during your time on the island, what should you do?
 For ideas galore and exclusive savings, plan your vacation with Hawaii Tripster!
 A trip to the most tropical location in the United States awaits.